RiteshJha912/h4ck4demy/readme.md

 A gamified cybersecurity learning platform built with the MERN stack.
 Learn cybersecurity concepts through interactive quizzes and compete on a global leaderboard.

+needs update in the scoring algorithm and with the story games

 ---

 ## Features